Sweet Home Central School District

 Sweet Home Central School District is a New York State public school district that serves the towns of Amherst and Tonawanda, New York of Erie County.
-The school district serves about 4,000 students in seven schools including one high school, one middle school, four elementary schools, and one alternative School.
+The school district serves about 4,000 students in seven schools including one high school, one middle school, four elementary schools, and one alternative school.

 Administration

 The District offices are located at 1901 Sweet Home Road in Amherst.
 The current Superintendent is Michael Ginestre.

 Sweet Home High School

 Sweet Home High School is located at 1901 Sweet Home Road in Amherst and serves grades 9-12.
-The current principal is Antonio Perry.
+The current principal is Derek Baker.

 History

-Sweet Home High School was built and opened in 1957.
+Sweet Home High School was built in 1957 (the cornerstone laid on May 24, 1958 has 1957 inscribed on it) as Sweet Home Junior-Senior High School.
+The school opened on September 8, 1958, and was dedicated on May 17, 1959.

 Sweet Home Middle School

 Sweet Home Middle School is located at 4150 Maple Road and serves grades 6 through 8.
-The current principal is Derek Baker.
+The current principal is Marissa Dauria.

 History

-Sweet Home Middle School was built in 1962 and opened in 1963.
+Sweet Home Middle School was built in 1963 as Sweet Home Junior High School.
+The cornerstone was laid on June 14, 1963, the building opened on September 4, 1963, and was dedicated on November 22, 1964.

 Glendale Elementary School

 Glendale Elementary School is located at 101 Glendale Drive in Tonawanda and serves grades K through 5.
 The current principal is Joleen Dimitroff.